SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

-The use of trailing closure syntax in the example above neatly encapsulates the closure's functionality immediately after the function it supports, without needing to wrap the entire closure within the ``map`` function's outer parentheses.
+The use of trailing closure syntax in the example above neatly encapsulates the closure's functionality immediately after the function that closure supports, without needing to wrap the entire closure within the ``map`` function's outer parentheses.